tapjs/tapjs/docs/src/content/docs/api/mocks/index.md

   }
 })

-// run tests!
+// run tests, e.g:
+t.equal(myModule.fnThatUsesMyHelper(), 'bar')
 ```

-## Do not mess with my require.cache

-`t.mock()` focus in a single pattern that consists in hijacking the internal
-`require` calls and injecting any mock you provide through that.
-It will not
-try to replace modules from Node's internal `require.cache`.

 ## Alternatives

-In case you find yourself needing a more robust solution, that for example,
+In case you find yourself needing a more robust solution one that for example,
 also handles CommonJS cache and more.
 Here are some of the mocking libraries
 that inspired this API, you might want to give them a try: